Fires, tornadoes and floods can happen any time. This month is National Preparedness Month (NPM).

 What to Do When Disaster Is Pending

-Below is a four-step national preparedness month plan for you and your pet:
+Below is a four-step national pet preparedness month plan for you and your pet:

-- Make sure your dog’s collar is secure, and his tags are up-to-date.
+- Make sure your dog’s (or cat’s) collar is secure, and tags or microchip info are up-to-date.

 - Keep your disaster bag within easy reach so you can make a quick exit.

-- Call emergency shelters and hotels to confirm which ones will accommodate both you and your pet.
+- Call emergency shelters and hotels to confirm which ones will accommodate both you and your pet(s).

 When to Evacuate

-- Remember, the safest place for your pet is with you.
+Remember, if you watched the video above, the safest place for your pet is with you.
 Extreme conditions can create dangerous conditions for people and animals making it impossible to go back home for days, weeks, or months.

 What to Do If Your Pet Gets Lost?